SettingDust/lazyyyyy/README.md

     - 50 secs → 1200ms
 - [YACL image resource lazy and async loading. ](https://github.com/isXander/YetAnotherConfigLib/issues/218)
     - 20 secs → None
+    - Load when trying to render it.
+Won't render before loaded
-- Faster Kiwi manifest finding
+- (Kiwi) Faster manifest finding
     - 50 secs -> 200ms
-    - Trade: The manifest has to be in the jar of the mod itself.
+    - The manifest has to be in the jar of the mod itself.
 No trading honestly.
 No one will put a manifest of another mod in their own mod.
-- Create entity renderer in async.
-Disabled by default.
-WIP
+- Lazy entity/block entity/player renderer
+    - Load when trying to render it.
+Won't render before loaded
 - (Entity Sound Features) Async sound event loading.
-  - Delay the loading after the client started since we needn't the sound before playing it.
-- Async model baking.
-  - Delay the model baking after the client started since we needn't it.
+    - Load when trying to play it.
+Won't play before loaded
+- (MoreMcmeta) Optimize the memory usage

 ![yourkit](https://www.yourkit.com/images/yklogo.png)